CSCfi/csc-user-guide/docs/apps/cp2k.md

 cores you request in the batch script.
 The rule of thumb is that when you double the number of cores the calculation should be at least 1.5 times faster.

-### Example batch script for Puhti-rhel8 using MPI-only parallelization
+### Example batch script for Puhti using MPI-only parallelization

 ```bash
 #!/bin/bash